-It can be very difficult to come to terms with the diagnosis of dementia - for both the sufferer and their family and friends.
+It can be very difficult to come to terms with the diagnosis of dementia - for both the person who has been diagnosed and their family and friends.
 It may not be physically painful and it may not affect appearance or mobility, but over time, dementia can change an individual's personality unrecognisably and - sadly, irreversibly.

 The most common change associated with dementia is memory loss.
 This can become so severe for those living with the condition that they may need daily care to do basic things like eat, wash and go to the toilet.
 People with dementia are vulnerable to rapid mood changes, anxiety, depression and even bouts of aggression.
 This is because memory loss can be scary and disorientating.
 This in turn can be sad and frustrating for friends and relatives, who must learn to cope with massive changes in their lives.